-Voyage will create an inspired leadership academy to provide a powerful framework to encourage educational progression, building skills and confidence whilst responding to disappearing youth provision and the ongoing spectre of youth related violence.
-The SHLA will reach out to its graduate community and offer access to its unique programme to 45 young people aged 15-17 years made up of half boys and half girls.
+VOYAGE has created an inspired leadership academy to provide a powerful framework to encourage educational progression, building skills and confidence whilst responding to the disappearing youth provision and the ongoing spectre of youth-related violence.
+The SHLA reaches out to its graduate community and offers access to its unique programme to around 45 young people aged 15-17 years.

-Voyage aims to launch the scheme in the half term of May 2016 after a 2-month recruitment campaign, which started in January 2015, and ends in late April 2016.
-It will take place at the Hackney Community College as a weekend and holiday programme.
-The SHLA will satisfy an increased demand for high quality, well-run, targeted provision aimed at bringing young graduate leaders of the YLFSC 2015- 2013 cohort together with young people from the local area and beyond.
+VOYAGE launched the scheme in the half term of May 2016 after a 2-month recruitment campaign, which started in January 2015 and ends in late April 2016.
+It takes place at the Hackney Community College as a weekend and holiday programme.
+The SHLA satisfies an increased demand for high quality, well-run, targeted provision and is aimed at bringing the graduates of each successive YLFSC cohort together with young people from the local area and beyond.

 - Offering unique progression opportunities

 - Engaging with professionals to inspire possibilities